The Five Factor Formula Has Been Repeated Over and Over Again

 Access to guns and explosive devices combined with a lack of conscience, boys live out fantasies that have long been festering and developing in thoughts of retaliation for lost childhoods by imposing lost innocence on others who are vulnerable.
 The classic Newtonian worldview where the brain is separated from the rest of the human condition enables children and adults to function at high levels intellectually while disconnected from emotional and spiritual realms until a minor incident sends the shooter over the threshold paving the way for future tragedy.
 This is not something that develops in puberty but long before it.

-Dr. Harry Harlow’s experiments with surrogate mothers which have shown that monkeys raised alone in an environment without mother and peers prefer to be with a cloth-covered mother surrogate without milk bottle rather than with a wire-care surrogate mother that provides a milk bottle, even when hungry.
+Dr. Harry Harlow’s, an American psychologist best known for his maternal-separation, dependency needs, and social isolation experiments on rhesus monkeys, which manifested the importance of caregiving and companionship to social and cognitive development with surrogate mothers has shown that monkeys raised alone in an environment without mother and peers prefer to be with a cloth-covered mother surrogate without milk bottle rather than with a wire-care surrogate mother that provides a milk bottle, even when hungry.
 They cling to their cloth-covered wooden dolls when they are frightened and they experience the same emotional stress other social animal’s experience when isolated from their surrogate mothers.
 These experiments show that the need for a loving relationship is stronger than the mere need for food even when hungry.
 Love-hunger is stronger than food-hunger.

 The single greatest contribution to understanding Drs.
-William Mason and Gershol Berkson provided the mother-infant separation syndrome in their swinging mother surrogate experiments where the importance of body movement in mother-infant bonding was documented.
+William Mason, Psychology Department University of California Primate Research Center, and Gershol Berkson provided the mother-infant separation syndrome in their swinging mother surrogate experiments where the importance of body movement in mother-infant bonding was documented.
 Monkeys raised singly in cages with stationary cloth mother surrogates were compared to those raised with swinging cloth mother surrogates.
 The infant monkeys reared on the stationary mother surrogate developed all of the abnormalities which isolation-reared monkeys develop- depression, social withdrawal, aversion to touch, stereotypical rocking and chronic toe and penis anti-social behavior.
 The infant monkeys reared on swinging surrogate mother developed normally with only minor stimulus-seeking behaviors.
 Depression, social withdrawal and avoidance of touch were absent in the swinging mother surrogate mother reared infants.

 There are good reasons why infants and children seek to be carried on the body of their mothers and fathers and love to be rocked to sleep.
 Dr. Prescott experiments examined the neurobiological mechanisms involved in the process.
 Brain-behavioral studies on the effects of loss of mother love on the structural and functional development of the brain were conducted.
 These studies documented both the structural abnormalities of brain cells and functional abnormalities.

-Studies by Dr. Selma Fraiberg on congenitally blind children demonstrated that when these blind children received sufficient body contact and movement stimulation from their parents, they develop normal social-emotional behaviors.
-These effects are dramatically portrayed in the documentary s are the studies of Dr. Mary Neal who constructed a swinging bassinet for premature babies.
-The premature babies that were given this artificial body movement stimulation showed accelerated neuromaturation, as reflected in head movements, crawling, grasping and other reflexes.
-These infants gained weight faster, has less health problems, and were discharged earlier from the hospital than non-moved prematures.
+Studies by Dr. Selma Fraiberg, University of Michigan Psychoanalytic Training Institute author of The Magic Years, on congenitally blind children demonstrated that when these blind children received sufficient body contact and movement stimulation from their parents, they develop normal social-emotional behaviors.
+These effects are dramatically portrayed in Dr. Prescott’s documentary as well as the studies of Dr. Mary Neal who constructed a swinging bassinet for premature babies.
+The premature babies that were given this artificial body movement stimulation showed accelerated neuro-maturation, as reflected in head movements, crawling, grasping and other reflexes.
+These infants gained weight faster, has less health problems, and were discharged earlier from the hospital than non-moved premature ones.

 The documentary also demonstrates how a retarded institutionalized infant of six months of age can have that retardation reversed when provided a loving substitute mother in an intense ‘one-to-one’ relationship.
 The longer the deprivation and the later the mother substitute is provided such infants, the less recovery from the damage is possible.